- Originally published: November 15, 2023

 Rightly so.
 Understanding different hybrid work models, hybrid work productivity, and employee preferences can help you decide if it’s a good fit for your business and see how you compare to others.

 But there’s a problem.
 There are tons of resources online offering hybrid workplace statistics, research, and hybrid work trends.
 In fact, if you search “hybrid work statistics” on Google alone, you’ll get about 222 million results in just 33 seconds.
 However, be careful—many of these hybrid work stats are outdated, some even from before the pandemic.
-Since the workplace has changed so much recently, these old numbers aren’t very relevant anymore.
+Since the workplace has changed so much recently, these old hybrid work numbers aren’t very relevant anymore.

 With that in mind, here are the latest stats on hybrid workplaces and what they could mean for your business.

-Guide to hybrid statistics
+Guide to hybrid work statistics

-Key hybrid workplace statistics
+Key hybrid work statistics

 - Hybrid work models are gaining traction globally.
 About 64% of leaders report that their companies use a hybrid model.
 Larger organizations, in particular, are more likely to adopt remote work models.
 This is often because they need a wide range of specialized skills and must recruit from a broader geographic area.